dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/captured-result.md

 ### GetErrorCode

-It is used to get the error code of the capture operation.
+Gets the error code of the capture operation.

 ```cpp
 int GetErrorCode() const